pedrojmendoza/geofencing-workshop/creating_iot_ingest.md

     2.3.
 Click on *Create Folder*, name it *Canada* and click *Save*

     2.4.
-The baseline file is part of this repository and is named *regions.json*, you can download it by running `wget https://raw.githubusercontent.com/pedrojmendoza/geofencing-workshop/master/regions.json` and then upload it to your S3 bucket (inside the *Cananda* folder) by dragging and dropping it.
+The baseline file is part of this repository and is named *regions.json*, you can download it by running `wget https://raw.githubusercontent.com/pedrojmendoza/geofencing-workshop/master/regions.json` and then upload it to your S3 bucket (inside the *Canada* folder) by dragging and dropping it.

 3. Next, create a new IAM role for the lambda function that will be performing the data propagation.